Kris224/useless_project_mad_boys/README.md

 ### Project Description

 Our project aims to create a rickshaw-sharing platform that connects individuals traveling to the same destination at similar times, allowing them to team up and share a rickshaw.
 This solution not only reduces individual travel expenses but also contributes to minimizing traffic congestion and carbon emissions.
 Our platform allows individuals to create a "travel card" with their destination, time, and other relevant details.
 Other users with similar travel plans can then view and join these cards, forming teams to share a rickshaw.
 This initiative represents a step towards making urban transportation more affordable, sustainable, and accessible.
+> This idea originated from our experiences teaming up with strange students during our morning commutes to college from nearby town, fostering unexpected friendships along the way.

 ### The Problem (that doesn't exist)